• Skip to main content

 They sent me some wonton wrappers and egg roll wrappers and challenged me to come up with a unique way of serving them.
 This recipe is being entered into the holiday category.

-That old thought of making a Crispy Red Beans and Rice Egg Rolls immediately popped in my head.
+That old thought of making a Crispy Red Beans and Rice Egg Rolls immediately popped into my head.
 And I thought, why not?

 I made this two different times.
 The first time I used up some of my leftover red beans from the night before.
 Amazing.
 I promise.
 I have a new red bean and rice recipe coming soon, and it’s on the hot side (which I like) and mixed with the crunchy golden exterior of the Twin Dragon Wrappers, it was out of this world.
 Then, the Creole Mustard Dipping Sauce added that extra depth of flavor that had us going back for more.